bitpal/bitpal/README.md

 # Contribution

 We enforce checks at CI level.
-They can be run locally with `mix bitpal.ci` and it includes:
+They can be run locally with `mix test` and `mix check`.

-- Formating checks (using `mix format`)
-- Credo checks (`mix credo --all --strict`)
-- Dialyzer checks (`mix dialyzer --format short`)

-  If you encounter an error that you want to silence, add the output of `mix dialyzer --format short` to `.dialyzer_ignore.exs` or add a `@dialyzer` attribute in the file.
+  If you encounter a type error that you want to silence, add the output of `mix dialyzer --format short` to `.dialyzer_ignore.exs` or add a `@dialyzer` attribute in the file.

   Running dialyzer can be very time consuming the first time you run it.

-See `lib/mix/ci.ex` for details.